 How to make it: Start by building a fire from tinder, kindling and any other type of available fuel.
 Once the fire is lit, arrange six logs so that they meet in the middle.
 Pay attention to the fire and push logs in as they burn.
 It’s a fire that can be done in forested areas because you will need logs to keep it going.

-Why should you make such a fire type and how to use it: This is a long lasting fire that is ideal for cooking.
+Why should you make such a fire type and how to use it: This is a long-lasting fire that is ideal for cooking.
 You can balance a pot or pan on the logs to make your life easier.
-It’s also good for heating water and it provides a good amount of embers for cooking.
+It’s also suitable for heating water and it provides a good amount of embers for cooking.